 How to Find an RV Rental For a Year

-Now that we’ve talked about the pros and cons of renting an RV, let’s get down to the nitty gritty—how do you now find an RV rental for a year?
+Now that we’ve discussed the pros and cons of renting an RV, let’s get down to the nitty-gritty: How do you find an RV rental for a year?

-Dealerships and traditional RV rental agencies don’t offer long-term RV rentals usually, some places like the peer-to-peer RV rental marketplace at RVshare do!
-The vehicles are managed by private owners, who may set their own rules about how long they want to rent their RVs out, including long rental periods.
+Dealerships and traditional RV rental agencies usually don’t offer long-term RV rentals, but some places like the peer-to-peer RV rental marketplace at RVshare do!
+The vehicles are managed by private owners, who may set rules about how long they want to rent their RVs out, including long rental periods.

 Every owner will not offer their RV for months or a year at a time, but many will.
-However, you can always reach out to the owners directly to ask if they’d be willing to entertain your needs.
+However, you can contact the owners directly to ask if they’d be willing to entertain your needs.

 Cost of Renting an RV for a Year

-Many people find themselves concerned with the cost of RV rental, let alone one that’s going to last for months.
-After all, when you see RVs for rent for about $200 or more per night, it’s easy for the figures to quickly stack up.
+Many people find themselves concerned with the cost of RV rental, let alone one that will last for months.
+After all, when you see RVs for rent for about $200 or more per night, it’s easy for the figures to stack up quickly.

-That’s not to say, of course, that it’s not going to be expensive; getting hold of a long-term accommodation is an expensive venture in almost every context, and renting an RV for a long time will be comparable to paying rent for a house.
+That’s not to say it’s not expensive; getting hold of long-term accommodation is a costly venture in almost every context, and renting an RV for a long time will be comparable to paying rent for a house.

-Consequently, here are a few things to figure in determining the RV renting cost:
+Consequently, here are a few things to figure out in determining the RV rental cost:

 - The cost per night the rental company charges